 Nothing beats the light and airy look of tall, distinctive grasses in a landscape arrangement.
 The fluffy seedheads and slender, and attractive stems practically dance in the wind on breezy days, adding texture as well as a structural element to any landscape bed.

-Since we are, in fact, the “Prairie State” it makes sense to design landscaping that might better represent the dominant historical plant cover in this region of our state.
+Since Illinois is, in fact, the “Prairie State” it makes sense to design landscaping that might better represent the dominant historical plant cover in this region of our state.
 However, many gardeners are not familiar with the characteristics of native grasses, making it sometimes tricky to place them appropriately.

 In early spring, stems and leaves emerge with a darker blue-green color that lightens to a brighter green with red tinges replacing blue during the growing season.
 Interesting and attractive seedheads develop later in the growing season for an additional bit of interest and height.
 In fall, it’s known for the beautiful bronze to reddish leaf display that gently fades to tannish colored winter stems which typically remain upright to retain a vertical element throughout winter.